nodejs/node/doc/contributing/investigating-native-memory-leaks.md

 What we can't tell is where in the native addon the memory is being allocated.
-This is because by default the addon is compiled without the debug symbols which Valgrind needs to be able to provide more information.
+This is because by default the addon is compiled without the debug symbols which valgrind needs to be able to provide more information.

 ## Enabling debug symbols to get more information